offen/analyticstxt/draft-offen-analyticstxt.md

 The file "analytics.txt" is not intended to replace the requirement for complying with existing regulations, but supposed to give insights beyond the scope of these regulations.

-## Scope of the term "Analytics" in this document
+## Definition of the term "analytics" in the scope of this document

 Analytics as referred to in this document involves the collection of usage statistics in order to generate reports that can help the providers of websites and services to better understand and optimize their services towards real world user behavior.
 This can also include measuring different content against different groups of users.
-Analytics or User Tracking as referred to in this document does not refer to the identification of users in order to deliver customized advertising or content across websites of any kind.
+Analytics or user tracking as referred to in this document does not refer to the identification of users in order to deliver customized advertising or content across websites of any kind.

 # Conventions and Definitions